 It was as obvious to him as it was to me listening that there was no reasoning with the captain.

-I was still struck by how seemingly easily Morgan had gotten Kilo across the river.
+I was still struck by how seemingly easily Carter had gotten Kilo across the river.
 If we’d had to go get them then I’d have had to go back in that river.
 I shivered and then relaxed at the thought, leaning to the side on my back so I could get my pack off.
-The alligators and snakes in the river and the definite danger of drowning were in the past.
-I smiled weakly and breathed deeply, even though I knew in my heart that it was potentially bad news that Morgan had taken over and, at least temporarily, I was to be under his command.
+The crocodiles and snakes in the river and the definite danger of drowning were in the past.
+I smiled weakly and breathed deeply, even though I knew in my heart that it was potentially bad news that Carter had taken over and, at least temporarily, I was to be under his command.

 The Gunny bumped me on my left shoulder with his boot and motioned upriver before walking away with Tank following him in that direction.

-I got out of my suspender straps, roughly folded my poncho and followed without saying anything to Morgan or his men, who were busy ordering M-60 emplacements to be put in facing the river on each side of the command post.
+I got out of my suspender straps, roughly folded my poncho and followed without saying anything to Carter or his men, who were busy ordering M-60 emplacements to be put in facing the river on each side of the command post.

 The Gunny had stopped to wait about twenty meters further on, making it look like he was doing so to smoke one of his cigarettes.
 I approached and he immediately handed the lit thing to me.